There are several reasons you might want to decrease the clock of your GPU, whether it is the core or memory clock.

 With a lighter clock and less power being drawn, you should notice that your GPU fans are operating at a slower speed and are quieter.

-If you intend to step away from gaming or other GPU-intensive tasks, you may be bothered by the loud fan noise.
+If you intend to step away from gaming or other GPU-intensive tasks, you may be bothered by the noisy fan sound.
 Underclocking your GPU should keep that in check.

-Without additional delay, let’s examine the step-by-step procedure of how to underclock your GPU.
+Without further delay, let’s examine the step-by-step process of how to underclock your GPU.

 Table of ContentsShow